 Zoning & Size Requirements [1][2]

-Yes, you can build an ADU in Washington.
-A detached ADU can be up to 450 sq ft under current District of Columbia and Washington zoning rules.
+Yes — Washington allows ADUs.
+A detached ADU can typically be up to 450 sq ft under current District of Columbia and Washington zoning rules.

 | Allowed Zones | Most R (residential) zones; varies by specific district |